New York State Liquor Authority

 I operate a licensed manufacturing facility, can I sell alcoholic beverages to go without the customer ordering food?

 Yes, but only if you currently have off premises sales privileges under the law and the sale takes place at your premises, i.e., the customer is there in person.
-Additionally, if you have a separate on premises license, you may sell beer to-go without food, not any other type of alcoholic beverage.

 I have received orders for food in addition to ten (or more) mixed drinks, is this permissible?